mhogomchungu/tasks/README.md

 	      after it it is acquired but never used.
 To terminate a thread,call .threads() method,locate a QThread instance you want to terminate and call .terminate() method on the instance.

-6. .threads().
+6. .all_threads().
 This method returns a vector of QThreads that are powering futures.
                    The vector will contain a single entry if this future powers its own task.
 If this future manages other futures,then the returned vector will contain QThread pointers that are in the same order as tasks/futures passed to Task::run().

 7. .start().
 This method is to be used if a future is to be run without caring about its result.
 	     Use this API if you want a future to run but dont want to use any of the above mentioned methods.